 Economic Fundamentals Behind Gibraltar Property Demand

 Gibraltar's GDP per capita is among the highest in the world, and the economy is diversified enough to weather sector-specific downturns.
-This matters for property investors because economic strength directly supports both rental demand and capital values.
+Economic strength directly supports both rental demand and capital values.

 - Financial services.
 Gibraltar is a well-regulated finance centre with banking, insurance, fund administration and wealth management.
 These firms employ high-earning professionals who need local housing.

 - Shipping and bunkering.
-Gibraltar's position at the entrance to the Mediterranean makes it a natural hub for maritime services.
-This sector provides steady, if less glamorous, employment.
+Gibraltar's position at the entrance to the Mediterranean makes it a natural hub for maritime services, providing steady employment across skill levels.

-- Fintech and DLT.
-Gibraltar was one of the first jurisdictions to create a regulatory framework for distributed ledger technology.
-This has attracted blockchain companies and added a new layer of demand for office and residential space.
+- Fintech and distributed ledger technology.
+Gibraltar was one of the first jurisdictions globally to create a regulatory framework for DLT businesses.
+This has attracted technology companies and added a new layer of demand for both office and residential space.

 - Tourism.
-Over 10 million visitors pass through annually via cruise ships and day trips from Spain.
-While tourism is less directly relevant to residential investment, it supports the broader economy.
+Millions of visitors pass through annually via cruise ships and day trips from Spain.
+Tourism supports the broader consumer economy, which underpins employment and wage levels.

 ROI Comparison: Gibraltar vs Other Markets